Generating a Server (OS + Application) SBOM

 Generating each layer

 The commands below use BomLens’s scan-sbom.sh script.
 For installing BomLens and its basics (downloading the script, the options, the web UI, and so on), see BomLens first.
-To use cdxgen/Syft directly, see Using Open Source Tools.
+If you use open source tools directly instead of BomLens, scan the OS layer with Syft (or Trivy) and the application layer with cdxgen; see Using Open Source Tools for the commands.

 OS layer

 Scan the server’s rootfs (the extracted root filesystem) or a container image of it.
+The target must be the delivered, built state — not the base image you started from — because the OS packages installed during the build have to be included.
 The package database (rpm/dpkg/apk) is read so every installed package gets a real purl (pkg:rpm/...).

 # Target a rootfs directory